72 hours in Cape Town

 Enjoy the weekend food markets

 Whether in Woodstock or by the Waterfront, weekend food markets are a must.
-Locals and tourists mix to take a food trip around the world and buy organic goods.
-Try a red cappuccino (rooibos cappuccino) and pick a delicious treat, then sit at a table to enjoy whether it is the view when you are at the Oranjezicht City Farm market or the live music in Woodstock.
+Locals and tourists mix to take a food trip around the world and buy organic goods grown by local farmers.
+Try a red cappuccino (rooibos cappuccino) and pick a delicious treat, then sit at a table to enjoy whether it is the view when you are at the Oranjezicht City Farm market or the live music at the Neighbourgoods Market in Woodstock.

 Not even mentioning the Constantia Wine Route, the food scene in Cape Town has become incredible!
-With the Test Kitchen that regularly makes it on the list of world’s 50 best restaurants setting the example, chefs have been taking the city to the next level.
+With Fyn that beat every restaurant of Africa on the list of world’s 50 best restaurants setting the example, chefs have been taking Cape Town’s food scene to the next level.
 New fashionable places open regularly so keep an eye out for them.
 A few of our favourites?
-The Chefs Warehouse, Thali and Cafe Paradiso!
+The Chefs Warehouse, Thali and the Cafe Paradiso!

 Travel tips: